ms-jpq/defcon604-2023/README.md

-# Structured Shell Programming (Recursions, Lambdas, Functional Paradigms)
+# Structured Shell Programming (Recursions, Lambdas, Concurrency, Functional Paradigms)

 The proposition is simple: **`SHELL` is the most effective programming technique** you can learn, because it's based on **process composition**, it necessarily works at a **higher level** than say compared to Haskell.